 One of the sunniest and liveliest capital cities in Europe, the Portuguese capital has become unexpectedly fashionable as travelers from all around the world set foot upon this historical yet cosmopolitan city.
 And, there is no better way to know it than using your two legs.

-By then you'll probably be in need of some rest and refreshment.
+By then you'll probably need some rest and refreshment.
 Stop by at Wines of Portugal Tasting Room for a comprehensive tasting of Portuguese wines and choose from a selection of reds, whites, or a mix of locally produced wines.

-If you don't have much time to spare, you can still do all of the above with our half-day Culture and Wine Tour in Lisbon which will take you on a guided walking itinerary through the historic centre, followed by a wine tasting - which will give you the opportunity to sample a wide range of wines from different Portuguese regions - and a light lunch at one of the most popular wine bars in the city - which bottle-covered sealing is nothing short of Instagramable.
+If you don't have much time to spare, you can still do all of the above with our half-day Culture and Wine Tour in Lisbon which will take you on a guided walking itinerary through the historic center, followed by a wine tasting - which will allow you to sample a wide range of wines from different Portuguese regions - and a light lunch at one of the most popular wine bars in the city - which bottle-covered sealing is nothing short of Instagramable.

 Venture into the Age of Discoveries